 Up to 10 million UK adults have been volunteering in their community during the coronavirus crisis, and most say they will carry on after the lockdown ends.
 Since the crisis took hold, millions in the UK have been serving as an informal “volunteer army”, whether it is helping with grocery shopping for others, picking up prescriptions, ringing up people living alone, or helping out at a local food bank.

-Likewise, this approach to service above self by putting the customer first in decision making, can be a difficult adjustment for organisations seeking to improve their customer experience to adopt.
-It feels right, yet somehow commercially counter intuitive.
-This is where organisations struggle to convert talking into ongoing action and genuine cultural change to be customer focused.
+Likewise, this approach to service above self by putting the customer first in decision making can be a difficult adjustment for organisations seeking to improve their customer experience to adapt.
+It feels right, yet somehow commercially counterintuitive.
+This is where organisations struggle to convert talking into ongoing action and genuine cultural change to be customer-focused.
 But the benefits are clear, if not always instantaneous, following the below logic.

 Better employee empowerment = Better customer engagement = Better business performance

 With each individual contributing, on average, about three hours of their time, the work this volunteer army is doing is estimated to have an equivalent economic value of more than £350m a week.
 This demonstrated the real power of community.